 There are many approaches to search functionality, but however your department decides to proceed two components are critical.
 For one, you need to enable a search function that can scan across the full text of all the policies.
-There are many ways to approach this, but we like the manuals for Chicago and Seattle, which utilize built-in search functions that not only return all the policies containing the search query, but highlight the results within the policy.
+There are many ways to approach this.
+For example, the manuals for Chicago and Seattle utilize built-in search functions that not only return all the policies containing the search query, but highlight the results within the policy.
 Just make sure the search is scanning not only the titles of the policies, but their full text as well—otherwise you're achieving little more than what the table of contents already provides.

 Next, make sure the policies are posted in machine-encoded text so that readers can use their web browser's search function (i.e. "Ctrl +F") to search withing the policy.
-This is especially critical for departments posting their policies as .PDFs, and is also important for translation services and screen readers, as we will discuss next.
+This is especially critical for departments posting their policies as .PDFs, and is also important for translation services and screen readers.

 Policies should be written in language that is easy for the public to understand.
 This includes not only minimizing jargon, but also offering the manual in all the major languages of the police department's jurisdiction (or ensuring the manual can be translated by a web browser).

-Why it matters: Policing, in particular, is a field that comes with a lot of technical terms and jargon.
-While these terms are clear to the officers who use them everyday, members of the public may become frustrated or confused when trying to read a jargon-heavy manual.
-Simplifying the language of policies so they are written in plain English is an important step for improving accessibility and transparency, but it's not the only one.
-An accessible manual should also be available in all the major languages of the jurisdiction so that all members of the public can understand and have a say in how their communities are policed.
+Why it matters: Policing is a field with a lot of technical terms and jargon.
+Although these terms are clear to the officers who use them everyday, members of the public may become frustrated or confused when trying to read a jargon-heavy manual.
+Writing policies in plain language is an important step for improving accessibility and transparency—but it's not the only one.
+An accessible manual should also be available in all the major languages of the jurisdiction so that all members of the public can understand and participate in deciding in how their communities are policed.

-At a minimum, we recommend ensuring all manual text is machine-encoded so that screen-readers and web browser functions (like Google Translate) can read or translate the policies automatically.
-We thought Portland's manual does a great job of highlighting this function by embedding a Google Translate button within its site.
-However, as machine translations can sometimes be inaccurate, we recommend working with professional translators or native speakers to offer key policies in non-English languages.
+At a minimum, we recommend ensuring all manual text is machine-encoded so that screen-readers and web browser functions (like Google Translate) can read or translate policies automatically.
+Portland's manual does a great job of highlighting this function by embedding a Google Translate button within its site.
+Machine translations can be inaccurate, though, so we recommend working with professional translators or native speakers to offer key policies in languages common in the jurisdiction.

-Policies should be updated regularly to reflect advances in technology, new standards of conduct, and community needs, and all policies should include their revision dates.
+Policies should be updated regularly to reflect advances in technology, new standards of conduct, and community needs.
+All policies should include their revision dates.

-Why it matters: Communities and their needs change with time, and public servants like police should respond to the new needs of their community.
+Why it matters: Communities and their needs change with time, and public servants like police should respond to the emerging needs of their community.
 However, in addition to updating the policies themselves, police departments should let the public know when policies go into effect and when they are revised.
-This empowers the public to hold the department accountable to its own manual.
-We further recommend posting a future revision date for each policy so the department can hold itself accountable for carrying out regular reviews and updates of its procedures.
+This makes everyone conscious of the fact that some policies may need review or updating.
+A future revision date for each policy will help ensure regular reviews by the department.

 Sensitive text should be redacted, not omitted, and redactions should be minimal.

-When navigating this issue, we suggest deciding whether an aspect of a policy is an operational detail or a governing rule.
+One way to think about what must be redacted is to ask whether an aspect of a policy is an operational detail or a governing rule.
 Operational details concern specific investigations and the techniques used to make those investigations.
-If made public, operational details would allow people to circumvent the police and put others in harm’s way.
+If made public, operational details would allow people to circumvent the law and put others in harm’s way.
 In contrast, governing rules are rules that direct the use of those specific techniques.
-These can be made public without undermining officer safety or undercutting their ability to investigate crime.
+These can be made public without undermining public safety or undercutting the ability of the department to protect officers and investigate crime.

-Ideally, a manual should have an FAQ section or summaries of policies to make it easier for community members better to understand the content.
+Ideally, a manual should have an FAQ section or summaries of critical policies to make the content of those policies more accessibe to the general public.

-Why it matters: Making policies accessible and understandable helps the public understand how police officers approach critical decisions and also evaluate whether these decisions are made fairly.
-While we do recommend all policies be written to minimize jargon and technical terms, summaries or FAQs written in plain, non-legal language can help to add a critical level of comprehension, especially for policies that inherently feature a lot of complicated details or which the public may be unfamiliar with.
+Why it matters: There’s no point in making a manual public if it is so jargon-laden the public cannot understand it.
+Although we recommend all policies be written to minimize jargon and technical terms, summaries or FAQs written in plain, non-technical language can help add a critical level of comprehension, especially for policies that feature a lot of complicated details.